 Political ads sent through the mail, broadcast on the airwaves or streamed on the Internet all too frequently carry the same message — Be afraid!
 Be very afraid!
 It's not that Candidate A has a sensible platform that deserves your support, but that Candidate B is a malevolent extremist with a hidden agenda.

 It's not a partisan tactic.
 Democrats and Republicans alike draw water from this poisonous well.
-We can see this in action from the race between Jackson and Winegarner.

 Every election cycle brings with it a barrage of inescapable negative advertising from every side and in all forms: television, radio, print, direct mail, and online.
 And at a certain point in every election cycle, these negative ads are a leading driver of the fatigue so many of us feel, especially as campaign cycles get longer and the ads seem to get nastier as Election Day approaches.